samiartur/Character-Variant-Java-Script-for-Indesign/README.md

 The second script has a prompt.
-Put the number of your Character Variant (always 2 algarisms) To remov the Character Variant click again and put "00" or nothing
+Put the number of your Character Variant (always 2 algarisms) To remove the Character Variant click again and put "00" or nothing